3 mins read

 The Grand Mosque

 Visiting the Grand Mosque is an absolute must if you find yourself in Muscat.
-With a central dome towering 50 metres above the capital of Oman and a prayer hall big enough for 6500 worshippers; the Grand Mosque dominates the Muscat skyline.
+With a central dome towering 50 meters above the capital of Oman and a prayer hall big enough for 6500 worshippers; the Grand Mosque dominates the Muscat skyline.
 The impressive piece of architecture is the only mosque in Oman that opens it’s doors to non-Muslims which means visitors to the capital can catch a glimpse of how locals practice their religion inside the incredible place of worship.
 We advise visiting the mosque early in the morning before the crowds arrive to experience it truly for what it is, and remember that it is an active place of worship so dress accordingly.

-Black Tomato Travel Expert Tip: Be sure not to miss the world’s second-largest chandelier, measuring a staggering 14 metres and weighing 8.5 tonnes.
+Black Tomato Travel Expert Tip: Be sure not to miss the world’s second-largest chandelier, measuring a staggering 14 meters and weighing 8.5 tonnes.
 We’re convinced you won’t miss it, but it’s in the men’s prayer hall so make a mental note to look up!

 The Bustling Souqs